 So, what’s up with fixed wireless internet subscribers?
-We’re talking about questions like –
+The Fixed Wireless Network Report answers key questions like:

 - What’s the average monthly data usage of a fixed wireless customer?

 - What’s the typical download speed (peak time vs. average) or

 - How much latency is experienced by fixed wireless or WISP customers?

-With talks of a 5G revolution and growing per capita data consumption on account of streaming video, we thought that many operators would be interested to look at such subscriber-level statistics.
+With talks of a 5G revolution and growing per-capita data consumption due to the rise of streaming video, we thought that many operators would be interested to look at such subscriber-level statistics.
 For existing operators or WISPs, it may be interesting to compare their own network statistics with the industry averages as well.

 Without further ado, let’s uncover some fixed wireless subscriber insights.

 Fixed Wireless Subscriber Download Throughput Data

-Download throughput is what most internet users are concerned with unless uploading an important file or document.
+Download throughput is what most internet users are concerned with unless they’re uploading an important file or document.
 Download throughput is the rate/speed at which users receive data from the internet.
 One important factor we considered while collecting this data is the difference between peak usage time as compared to off-peak times.
-There’s little value in collecting subscriber statistics at times when there are not enough customers using the network (say at 2 am).
+There’s little value in collecting subscriber statistics at times when there are not enough customers using the network (say at 2 a.m.).

 The figure below compares the download throughput achieved by fixed wireless subscribers during the busiest (peak) and other times of the day:

 So what did we find?

-- Average fixed wireless internet subscriber uses a little over 3 Mb/ s of data (during peak times)
+- The average fixed wireless internet subscriber uses a little over 3 Mb/s of data (during peak times)

 - Considering the 95th percentile (as averages can be misleading), we can see that subscriber download throughput during peak times is 10.4 Mbps vs 10.9 Mbps during other times.

 The difference between peak and off-peak is surprisingly small.
 This indicates that on the whole, subscriber throughput does not degrade significantly during the busier times.
 This implies that WISP networks are not heavily oversubscribed.
-Additionally, this implies that WISP networks are able to handle congested times with relatively low degradation in subscriber’s QoE.
+Additionally, this implies that WISP networks are able to handle congested times with relatively low degradation in each subscriber’s QoE.